 This site contains links to travel services we love, from which we may make commission at no extra cost to you.

-Our trip to Mallorca was our first time out of the UK since before the pandemic began, and to say we were excited is an understatement!
+Our trip to Mallorca was our first flight out of the UK after the pandemic, and to say we were excited is an understatement!
 We were primarily on the island for a conference, but we decided to make the most of it by extending our stay and exploring things to do in Alcúdia.

 Alcúdia old town caught our imagination because it has the medieval feel that we love, but it is also a super easy drive from Palma, straight up the Ma-13.
 The journey took us less than an hour in our hire car.

 The old town itself is pedestrianised, but you do get the odd resident’s car squeezing past you on the street.
 That said, there is plenty of free parking all around the city walls, so you won’t have any trouble on that front.